The Administrative Appeals Office (AAO) and Practice Manual

 A. STATUTORY NUMBERS

-1. This bulletin summarizes the availability of immigrant numbers during September.
+1. This bulletin summarizes the availability of immigrant numbers during January.
 Consular officers are required to report to the Department of State documentarily qualified applicants for numerically limited visas; U.S. Citizenship and Immigration Services in the Department of Homeland Security reports applicants for adjustment of status.
-Allocations were made, to the extent possible, in chronological order of reported priority dates, for demand received by August 12th.
+Allocations were made, to the extent possible, in chronological order of reported priority dates, for demand received by December 9th.
 If not all demand could be satisfied, the category or foreign state in which demand was excessive was deemed oversubscribed.
 The cut-off date for an oversubscribed category is the priority date of the first applicant who could not be reached within the numerical limits.
 Only applicants who have a priority date earlier than the cut-off date may be allotted a number.
 If it becomes necessary during the monthly allocation process to retrogress a cut-off date, supplemental requests for numbers will be honored only if the priority date falls within the new cut-off date announced in this bulletin.
-If at any time an annual limit is reached, it would be necessary to immediately make the preference category "unavailable", and no further requests for numbers will be honored.
+If at any time an annual limit were reached, it would be necessary to immediately make the preference category "unavailable", and no further requests for numbers would be honored.

 3. INA Section 203(e) provides that family-sponsored and employment-based preference visas be issued to eligible immigrants in the order in which a petition in behalf of each has been filed.
 Section 203(d) provides that spouses and children of preference immigrants are entitled to the same status, and the same order of consideration, if accompanying or following to join the principal.
 The visa prorating provisions of Section 202(e) apply to allocations for a foreign state or dependent area when visa demand exceeds the per-country limit.
 These provisions apply at present to the following oversubscribed chargeability areas: CHINA-mainland born, INDIA, MEXICO, and PHILIPPINES.